Modified Essay Questions (MEQ) Exam

 Computer-based MEQ exam support

-A demo version of the exam platform and a detailed guide to what to expect on exam day are available to help you to familiarise yourself with the new platform.
+Access the demo version of the exam platform and see a detailed exam guide to familiarise yourself with the platform.

 How to apply